 Claire James graduated in the spring of 2022 and is the first awardee of the Wolff Fellowship.
 Claire proved her academic acumen graduating with completed majors international studies and economics, earning honors in the liberal arts, with certificates in European studies and French.

-Her adventure began this past June working for a non-profit in Nagasaki, Japan with future plans to volunteer with organizations in three more countries, ending with travel to South America by way of India and Africa.
+Her adventure began in June of 2022 working for a non-profit in Nagasaki, Japan with future plans to volunteer with organizations in three more countries, ending with travel to South America by way of India and Africa.

 – Claire James, Inaugural recipient of the Wolff Fellowship